setenhage/Logistic_classifier/README.md

 # Logistic_classifier
-Binary classifier package using logistic regression (titanic dataset)
+Binary classifier using logistic regression, used it to create a Kaggle submission on the titanic dataset.